 Eligible Medical Expenses

 You might be asking yourself “are reading glasses FSA eligible?”
-(Yes!)
+Yes!
+Over the counter reading glasses are covered under most FSA and HSA plans.
 The following are general categories that are deemed as an FSA-eligible medical expense, but we encourage you to check with your specific plan provider before using your HSA or FSA account funds.

 Common FSA-eligible medical expenses include: